AdamKierat/NewsAPI/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-An app that displays current weather data using OpenWeather Api.
+An app that displays news articles with keyword search functionality
 ### Built With

 * [News API](https://newsapi.org/)